 7. Your rights

-- Under certain circumstances you request to receive a copy of your personal data, as well as request transmission of your personal data to another data controller (data portability)
+- Under certain circumstances, you can request to receive a copy of your personal data, as well as request transmission of your personal data to another data controller (data portability).

 9. Contact and complaint